dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ![](../figures/unnamed-chunk-22-1.png)<!-- -->
 The data evinces several interesting inferences.

 1. Data for the event types having the highest impact on health and economics, don't emerge until approximately 1990.
 2. Starting in 1990's, extreme heat emerges as a leading cause of fatalities.
 3. Winter storms seem to generate higher economic costs from 1990 forward.

-Given the stratification of the data over time, one might conclude that a closer look at the storm data from 1990 forward, might provide a more accurate assessment of the health and economic effects vis-a-vis storm events.
+Given the stratification of the data over time, a closer look at the storm data from 1990 forward, might provide a more accurate assessment of the health and economic effects vis-a-vis storm events.

 The following chart illucidates the health and economic impacts since 1990.